 Over his career, he has served as chairman of the United Egg Producers Animal Welfare Advisory Committee and advised McDonald's Corp. on animal welfare and broader issues related to corporate social responsibility.
 He served as chairman of the Michigan Board of Agriculture Assembly Farm Bill Committee and, in 2009, contributed to significant changes in Congress' farm legislation.
 Dr. Armstrong also served on the U.S. Department of Agriculture's Agricultural Research, Extension, Education and Economics Advisory Committee and the Federal Reserve Bank of Chicago Seventh District Advisory Council.

 Raised on a beef cattle, swine, and tobacco farm in Western Kentucky, Armstrong attended Murray State University, where he earned a bachelor's degree in agriculture in 1981.
 He earned both a master's (1984) and doctorate (1986) in physiology from North Carolina State University.

 He and his wife, Sharon, have two children.
-Jessica is a resident physician in obstetrics and gynecology and is married to Dean Gibbie, an elementary school teacher.
-Zack is a recent graduate with a degree in finance from Michigan State University.
+Jessica is a physician in obstetrics and gynecology and is married to Dean Gibbie, a realtor.
+Zack is a financial advisor in Lansing, Mich.